 Report Address, Telephone or E-mail Address Changes to the Office of Global Services (OGS): This may be done online.
 J-1 scholars should also report a change of e-mail address for their J-2 spouse.

 Abide by Employment Regulations: J-1 scholars may conduct research or teach only at Georgetown University unless specifically authorized ahead of time by OGS to give a lecture or consult at another institution.
-Scholars must contact their IS Advisor if invited to speak or consult at another institution prior to completing any work.
+Scholars must contact their International Scholar (IS) Advisor if invited to speak or consult at another institution prior to completing any work.

 Depart the United States within 30 Day Grace Period: Scholars must depart the United States within 30 days of the expiration of the Form DS-2019 or program end date, whichever is earlier unless they have applied for a change of status.

 Report Departure Date and Reason to OGS: J-1 scholars are required to inform their IS Advisor if they plan to leave the University before the expiration date of the Form DS-2019.

 Report J-2 Dependent's Departure Date to OGS: J-1 scholars are required to notify their IS Advisor if their J-2 dependents return home before the expiration of the Form DS-2019.